Author / Librarian / Yogi

 News & Updates

-• Jenn's new book Yoga and Meditation at the Library: A Practical Guide for Librarians is now available for pre-order from Rowman & Littlefield.
+• Jenn's new book Yoga and Meditation at the Library: A Practical Guide for Librarians is now available from Rowman & Littlefield.

 "Jenn Carson clearly and engagingly explains how and why to integrate yoga and meditation into your library’s spaces, programs, and collections.
 Interest in how to serve the whole person, including mental and physical health needs, has never been higher.
 This book contains the practical information you need to make a difference."